Beampattern Design for Transmit Architectures Based on Reconfigurable Intelligent Surfaces: Performance analysis

-The next figures, instead, report 2-D intensity plots of the desired NPB (first row) and of the NPB synthesized with the RIS-based transmit architecture (second row) and with the considered benchmarks, i.e., MIMO system (third row) and PA (fourth row).
-Specifically, Figs.~\ref{fig_3},~\ref{fig_4}, and~\ref{fig_5} show the NPB as a function of the azimuth and elevation for two frequencies ($\SI{-25}{\MHz}$ in the left column, $\SI{25}{\MHz}$ in the right column), as a function of the frequency and azimuth for two elevations ($\SI{-33.75}{\degree}$ in the left column, $\SI{22.5}{\degree}$ in the right column), and as a function of the frequency and elevation for two azimuths ($\SI{-22.5}{\degree}$ in the left column, $\SI{33.75}{\degree}$ in the right column).
-Clearly, thanks to the higher number of degrees of freedom, the MIMO system is able to realize the beampattern most similar to the desired one, with well-shaped beams, sharp transitions between the two frequency regions, and low sidelobes.
+The next figures report 2-D intensity plots of the desired NPB (first row) and of the NPB synthesized with the RIS-based transmit architecture (second row) and with the MIMO system (third row) and PA (fourth row) benchmarks.
+In all cases, no unit-modulus constraint is imposed on the illuminator signals.
+In particular, Figs.~\ref{fig_3},~\ref{fig_4}, and~\ref{fig_5} show the NPB as a function of the azimuth and elevation for two frequencies ($\SI{-25}{\MHz}$ in the left column, $\SI{25}{\MHz}$ in the right column), as a function of the frequency and azimuth for two elevations ($\SI{-33.75}{\degree}$ in the left column, $\SI{22.5}{\degree}$ in the right column), and as a function of the frequency and elevation for two azimuths ($\SI{-22.5}{\degree}$ in the left column, $\SI{33.75}{\degree}$ in the right column), respectively.
+Thanks to the higher number of degrees of freedom, the MIMO system is able to realize the beampattern most similar to the desired one, with well-shaped beams, sharp transitions between the two frequency regions, and low sidelobes.
 The worst performance is obtained with the PA, due to the limited number of degrees of freedom for the beampattern design problem, and this is particularly evident in the frequency domain.\footnote{Here, we are only concerned with the mathematical model, and PA is just a particular case of MIMO, so its performance is necessarily worse due to the reduced number of degrees of freedom.
-However, PAs are not outdated (especially in radar applications) due to their simplicity and reliability in challenging environments.} The results achieved with the RIS-based architecture lie in between these two cases, as can also be seen from the RSE reported in Table~\ref{tab_RSE} (second column).\footnote{The power radiated by the sources (not reported in the table) to obtain the desired beampattern is approximately equal to the available power for all considered systems.
-Notice, however, that the radiated power is, in general, a small fraction of the overall power budget needed to operate the arrays, and fully digital MIMO systems are known to be much more demanding in terms of overall power requirement than RIS-based transmitters~\cite{Jamali_2021}.}
+However, PAs are not outdated (especially in radar applications) due to their simplicity and reliability in challenging environments.} The results achieved with the RIS-based architecture lie between these two cases.